What to Say to the Doctor After Car Accident

 You might overlook common symptoms such as muscle pain or headaches.
 Seeing a doctor might not seem necessary if it’s a regular part of your daily life.
 However, those symptoms can indicate a severe medical issue.
 Without an official diagnosis, you can’t get the treatment you need.

-What Doctor to See After a Car Accident
+What Kind of Doctor to See After a Car Accident

 Your initial medical treatment can be with numerous types of doctors, including: